Shire of Benalla: History

 On 1 September 1948, after considerable growth of Benalla as a regional centre, the Central Riding was severed, and became the Borough of Benalla, later becoming the City of Benalla, on 26 May 1965.
 On four occasions (10 April 1956, 1 February 1964, 17 September 1969, 13 February 1980), land was transferred to the City of Benalla.

-On 18 November 1994, the Shire of Benalla was abolished, and along with the City of Benalla, the Shire of Mansfield, and the Warrenbayne district of the Shire of Violet Town, was merged into the newly created Shire of Delatite.
+On 18 November 1994, the Shire of Benalla was abolished, and along with the City of Benalla, the Shire of Mansfield, and the Warrenbayne district of the Shire of Violet Town, was merged into the newly created Delatite Shire.
 The Glenrowan district was transferred to the newly created Rural City of Wangaratta.

-The Shire of Delatite itself was abolished in 2002, with its former area divided between the Rural City of Benalla and the Shire of Mansfield.
+Delatite Shire itself was abolished in 2002, with its former area divided between the Rural City of Benalla and the Shire of Mansfield.

 Wards

 The Shire of Benalla was divided into four ridings, each of which elected three councillors: